Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 0
 {% endhighlight %}

 The TPI stream contains no records!
 It means: no function prototypes, no types for local or global variables.
-The implication of this discovery is that neither function prototypes, nor types for local or global variables will be available to us.
+The implication of this discovery is that neither function prototypes, nor types for local or global variables will be available to the decompiler.
 Just as well, in case of references to local variables, there is none to speak of.
 On the screenshot below is a hexdump of the relevant potion of the module stream corresponding to the compiland where _ServerDllInitialization()_ is defined (again, I refer the reader to [this post]({{ site.baseurl }}/systems%20blog/Func-Prototypes-With-Pdbparse) if this sentence sounds mysterious).

 <figure style="text-align:center">
   <img src="/resources/images/abyss_partII_pdbparsehexdump.png" alt="excerpt from basesrv.pdb hexdump">